Nathaniel-Han/End-to-End-CardEst-Benchmark/README.md

 ## How to Generate Sub-Plan Queries?

 1. Enable `print_single_tbl_queries` or `print_sub_queries` to identify sub-plan queries of single-table or multi-table(`set print_single_tbl_queries=true` or `set print_sub_queries=true`).
 Then, send each query in the workload to PostgreSQL(An example can be found in  `scripts/py/send_imdb.py`).
 After that, we can find a new file `join_est_record_job.txt` in the *data directory* of Postgres.
-2. Run `scripts/py/gen_sub_queries_sql.py` to generate the formal SQL queries for sub-plan queries.
+2. Run `scripts/py/gen_sub_queries_sql_IMDB.py` or `scripts/py/gen_sub_queries_sql_STATS.py` to generate the legitimate SQL queries for sub-plan queries.
+These SQL query generation files are hard-coded for these two datasets so they will work for a new dataset.

 ## Model Tuning